hagrin/security/research-papers/cryptocurrency/mstr.md

 There are several rules that dictate conversion of these convertible bonds (note, these are the rules that are currently being used, they may use different rules in the future) -
 - The 130% Rule -

-## "Where Does The Demand Come From MFer" - Chasing Goose
+## "Where Does The Demand Come From MFer" - Chasing Goose (In Progress)

 The leverage and the volatility.